hugeandbulk/rumor/Graph-theory/readme.md

 What is a graph theory?

 A graph theory is a study of graphs in discrete mathematics.
 The graphs here are represented by vertices (V) and edges (E).
 A graph here is symbolised as G(V, E).

+What is a finite graph?

+A graph that has finite number of vertices and edges is called finite graph.